 Chief Architect, CTO.
 Strong communications capabilities, with a penchant for interacting with the business side.
 Published author and speaker at various conferences.

-Technologies: Node js, WinForms, WPF, WCF, ASP.NET, React
+Technologies: Microsoft .NET, Node js, WinForms, WPF, WCF, ASP.NET, React

 Cloud: Azure, AWS